 Includes all of the living things (plants and animals) in a given area that interact with each other and also with their non-living environments (weather, climate and atmosphere)

 Ecosystems are made up of soil, water, air, plants, animals and humans that rely on one another to exist.

 Regenerative agriculture focuses on renewing and rebuilding functional ecosystems — or the natural ability of these communities to function in healthy and productive ways — with principles derived from mimicking healthy native systems (called ecological principles).

-These principles recognize that the individual parts of the ecosystem function as one system through four interconnected processes: the water, energy and nutrient cycles as well as community dynamics.
+These principles recognize that the individual parts of the ecosystem function as one system through four interconnected processes: the water cycle, nutrient cycle and energy flow as well as community dynamics.